Tefx/PyD2M/README.md

 ...
 ```

-However, one may find the original data is not convenient for data analytics.
+However, one may find the original data is not so convenient for data analytics.
-For example, we would like the `ArrivalTime` to be in a more human-readable
+For example, we would like the `ArrivalTime` to be in the more human-readable
 `datatime` format instead of the integers.
-And also, we would like to add
+And also, we would like to generate
-a unique `VesselArrivalID` to each visit of the vessels, where the `VesselArrivalID`
+a unique `VesselArrivalID` for each visit of the vessels, which is defined as
-is in the format of `{MMDD}V{VesselID}`.
+`{MMDD}V{VesselID}`.

 Thus, let's add a **hook** to the file.
 First, we create a
 **hook file** named `vessels.hk` and put it into the `conf` sub-directory.